-MIV-818 is Medivir's proprietary prodrug with the liver as the target organ.
-Based on promising preclinical and clinical data, Medivir has chosen to focus on MIV-818 for clinical development on its own.
+Fostroxacitabine bralpamide is Medivir's proprietary prodrug with the liver as the target organ.
+Based on promising preclinical and clinical data, Medivir has chosen to focus on in-house clinical development.

 Although existing treatments for liver cell carcinoma (hepatocellular carcinoma, HCC) can prolong the lives of patients, the treatment benefits are often marginal and mortality remains at a high level.
 Molecularly directed substances have had limited success in HCC because these tumors have a wide range of mutations.
-The lack of overall benefit together with the generally poor prognosis for patients with HCC result in a great medical need.
-Through its mode of action MIV-818 has the potential to be effective independent of type of mutations.
+The lack of overall benefit together with the generally poor prognosis for patients with HCC result in a continued high medical need.
+Through its unique mechanism of action fostroxacitabine bralpamide has the potential to be effective independent of type of mutations.
+It also has the potential to be combined with a large number of other mechanisms of action within HCC.

-Other forms of liver cancer that could be treated with MIV-818 are intrahepatic cholangiocarcinoma - bile duct cancer - accounting for about 3 to 5 percent of liver cancer cases.
-Bile duct cancer has a poor prognosis and lacks treatments that effectively increase survival rates
+Other forms of liver cancer that could be treated with fostroxacitabine bralpamide are intrahepatic cholangiocarcinoma - bile duct cancer - accounting for about 3 to 5 percent of liver cancer cases.

+Bile duct cancer has a poor prognosis and lacks approved treatments that effectively increase survival rates.